Scatter in the Relation between Persistent Radio Source Luminosity and Fast Radio Burst Rotation Measure: A Window into Circum-burst Environments: Constraints on Various Astrophysical Scenarios

 Broadly, these scenarios can be classified into the following categories: (1) \emph{Non-relativistic shock systems in nebulae}, including FS and RS in the SNR/ISM system, as well as FS formed in the PWN/SNR system, see the panel (a) of Figure \ref{shocks}; (2) \emph{PWN bubble}, where relativistic fossil electron pairs are filling the region between the TS and the contact discontinuity in the PWN/SNR system, see the panel (a) of Figure \ref{shocks}; (3) \emph{Binary bow-shock systems}, in which a bow shock is formed through the interaction between the pulsar wind and the wind of a companion star, see the panel (b) of Figure \ref{shocks}.

-\subsection{non-relativistic shock in nebula}
+\subsection{Non-relativistic shock in nebula}

 We first discuss the case of non-relativistic shocks in SNR and PWN, including FS/RS in the SNR/ISM system and FS in the PWN/SNR system, as shown in the panel (a) of Figure \ref{shocks}.
 The observed non-thermal radiation of PRSs implies that they are most likely to originate from relativistic electrons accelerated by shock.
-The thermal kinetic energy of electrons in the downstream of a non-relativistic shock wave is \be E_{{\rm th}}\equiv k_BT=\frac{1}{2}\epsilon_em_pV_{\rm sh}^2, \ee where $\epsilon_e$ is the proportion of thermal energy obtained by downstream electrons to the total available kinetic energy, $V_{\rm sh}$ is the shock velocity related to the upstream, respectively.
+The thermal kinetic energy of electrons in the downstream of a non-relativistic shock wave is

+where $\epsilon_e$ is the proportion of thermal energy obtained by downstream electrons to the total available kinetic energy, $V_{\rm sh}$ is the shock velocity related to the upstream.
 We define the corresponding thermal momentum of electrons as $p_{\rm th}$.
-In non-relativistic regime, $p_{\rm th}\simeq \sqrt{2m_eE_{\rm th}}$, leading to \be p_{\rm th}\sim\epsilon_e(m_em_p)^{1/2}V_{\rm sh}. \ee
+In non-relativistic regime, $p_{\rm th}\simeq \sqrt{2m_eE_{\rm th}}$, leading to

 The next question is how many electrons are accelerated by the shock.
 The electron injection problem in collisionless shocks arises from the scale disparity between the electron Larmor radius and the shock transition width, necessitating a pre-acceleration mechanism to elevate electrons from the thermal pool to a threshold momentum, $p_{\rm inj}$, required for diffusive shock acceleration (DSA).
-This threshold typically scales as a small multiple of the thermal momentum, \be p_{\rm inj}=\xi p_{\rm th}, \ee because it represents the optimal intersection between the super-thermal tail of the Maxwellian distribution and the kinematic requirement to outrun downstream advection.
+This threshold typically scales as a small multiple of the thermal momentum,

+because it represents the optimal intersection between the super-thermal tail of the Maxwellian distribution and the kinematic requirement to outrun downstream advection.
 Below $p_{\rm inj}$, the electrons satisfy a thermalized Maxwellian distribution; and above $p_{\rm inj}$, the electrons satisfy a power-law distribution.
 The independence of the ratio of $\xi\equiv p_{\rm inj}/p_{\rm th}$ from extrinsic parameters stems from the self-similar nature of shock microphysics: since both the downstream thermalization and the generation of mediating electromagnetic turbulence are self-consistently driven by the same reservoir of upstream ram pressure for strong shocks, the characteristic scales of the system scale proportionally, preserving the injection threshold as a universal constant of the normalized distribution.